 One way to control your dog’s jumping behavior is to stoop down to their level.
-There are some dogs who want to complete a proper greeting by sniffing a person’s muzzle.
+Some dogs want to complete a proper greeting by sniffing a person’s muzzle.

-By lowering yourself to the dog’s level, you allow them to greet you by coming near your face while discouraging their jumping behavior.
+Lowering yourself to the dog’s level allows them to greet you by coming near your face while discouraging their jumping behavior.
 Isn’t it a win-win situation?

 5. Involve Everyone Around You

 The point here is to be consistent.

 The training can’t be practical if you don’t involve your friends and family.
 Otherwise, your dog may think that it’s only not okay to jump on you.